sylverieherbert/sylverieherbert.github.io/_pages/research.md

 Economists: not enough transparency?
 Evidence from a reproducibility exercise of a top economic journal.
 SUERF Policy Brief 288 (joint with L.Vilhuber) [<span style="color:#007CBB">Link</span>]<a href="https://www.suerf.org/suer-policy-brief/41583/economists-not-enough-transparency-evidence-from-a-reproducibility-exercise-of-a-top-economic-journal">

-Towards more clarity in central bank communication (joint with K.Istrefi and G.Sestieri)

 Discussions
 ======